Home Contact Us FAQ's SiteMap

 Most people would recognize that recruiting a General Manager or a CFO is much different from hiring applicants for clerical or menial jobs.
 As a result of these differences, 2 types of recruiting services have developed over time to cater to each requirement.

 Most senior management roles are filled using the retained executive search model.
-Retained Search is provided in a similar manner to professional services such as doctors, accountants and architects.
+Retained Search is provided in a similar manner to professional services such as accountants, lawyers and architects.
 They are retained for their specialized skills and work exclusively on behalf of the client.
-Common names for the service are executive search and retailed search.
+Common names for the service are executive search and retained search.

-Important Note: In many emerging countries in Asia, general personnel agencies can also call themselves "executive search" since the differences between of management and general recruiting are not well understood.
+Important Note: In many emerging countries in Asia, general personnel agencies often call themselves "executive search" since the differences between of management and general recruiting are not well understood.

 MANAGEMENT RULE